SteveWooding/udemy-mean-hotel-app/readme.md

 # MEAN stack app

-This report contains the MEAN stack application that is built through Full Stack Training's MEAN Stack course.
+This repository contains the MEAN stack application that is built through Full Stack Training's MEAN Stack course.